Havoc and Bright Lights

 Havoc and Bright Lights is the eighth (and sixth worldwide) studio album by Canadian-American singer-songwriter Alanis Morissette, first released in Japan on August 22, 2012.
-The album is her first release on Collective Sounds (distributed by Sony worldwide except by Universal in Canada [where Morissette was on predecessor MCA in early days] and Japan), and in the US by RED Distribution and marks her first release away from Maverick Records, her label since 1995.
+The album is her first release on Collective Sounds (distributed by Sony worldwide except by Universal in Canada—where Morissette had beem on predecessor MCA—and Japan), and in the US by RED Distribution, and marks her first release away from Maverick Records, her label since 1995.
 It was produced by Guy Sigsworth and Joe Chiccarelli, the former having produced her previous album, Flavors of Entanglement (2008).

 Havoc and Bright Lights received mixed reviews from music critics.
 Some praised Morissette's softer tones and production, while others found the album overproduced and lyrically weak.
 The first single released from the album was "Guardian".

 Background

 In June 2011, Guy Sigsworth, producer of Morissette's Flavors of Entanglement, wrote on Twitter that he was in Los Angeles working with a "certain amazing Canadian lady".
 On February 28, Morissette shared a video (shot in May 2011) of her recording a song, and Sigsworth's voice behind the scenes made it obvious she was working with him.
 In May 2011, Morissette shared a song called "Into a King", on the occasion of the one-year anniversary of her marriage, which was co-written with Sigsworth.
 She also recorded "Magical Child" for the compilation album Every Mother Counts.
 In November 2011, Morissette appeared on the American Music Awards, saying she had written 31 songs and had to choose the final twelve for the record.

 Rolling Stone magazine announced that Morissette's new album would be released in June 2012 and shared the titles of songs "Havoc" and "Celebrity".
 The magazine also wrote that nearly every tune has a monster chorus.
 On May 2, Billboard magazine wrote that Morissette's new album would be released on August 28, 2012 through Collective Sounds.
 The album was distributed by Sony's RED in the States.
 On May 23, the album became available for pre-order at Amazon.com.